Social protest leaders hope to shake up Israel ballot

 In November, Israel carried out an eight-day offensive in Gaza with the declared aim of ending Palestinian rocket fire into its territory.
 The same month the Palestinians relaunched their statehood bid at the United Nations and won great support.

 "Before the (Gaza) operation, Labour was rising in the polls and Likud was sliding.
 There was a feeling that the social protest should be moved into politics.
-But the main issue has gone back to being defence," Ben-Eliezer said.
+But the main issue has gone back to being defense," Ben-Eliezer said.

 Shmuli disagrees.
 Called up to the Gaza border for reserve duty during the offensive, he took shelter with fellow soldiers under their tank when rockets from Gaza hailed down.